nezaboodka/reactronic/README.md

 invocation of the corresponding function:

   - `(ms)` - delay in milliseconds;
-  - `-1` - rerun immediately (right after commit of a transaction);
+  - `-1` - rerun immediately (right after an action is applied);
   - `-2` - never rerun (disabled trigger).

-**Reentrance** option defines how to handle reentrant calls of transactions and triggers:
+**Reentrance** option defines how to handle reentrant calls of actions and triggers:

-  - `Reentrance.PreventWithError` - fail with error if there is an existing transaction in progress;
+  - `Reentrance.PreventWithError` - fail with error if there is an existing action in progress;
-  - `Reentrance.WaitAndRestart` - wait for previous transaction to finish and then restart current one;
+  - `Reentrance.WaitAndRestart` - wait for previous action to finish and then restart current one;
-  - `Reentrance.CancelPrevious` - cancel previous transaction in favor of current one;
+  - `Reentrance.CancelPrevious` - cancel previous action in favor of current one;
-  - `Reentrance.RunSideBySide` - multiple simultaneous transactions are allowed.
+  - `Reentrance.RunSideBySide` - multiple simultaneous actions are allowed.

 **Monitor** option is an object that holds the status of running functions, which it is attached to.
-A single monitor object can be shared between multiple transaction and cache functions, thus maintaining consolidated busy/idle status for all of them.
+A single monitor object can be shared between multiple actions, triggers, and cache functions, thus maintaining consolidated busy/idle status for all of them.

 ## Notes